 If you’re an Aussie, you’re probably accustomed to eating seafood on Christmas Eve.
 Thankfully, you can continue this tradition in Bali, with the island offering some of the world’s freshest and tastiest seafood.
 Jimbaran Bay on Bali’s southwestern coast is famous for its seafood restaurants, where you can enjoy the beach sunset while tucking into a delicious Christmas eve feast.

 There’s no better time to visit a Bali beach club than Christmas day, with many venues getting into the Christmas spirit.
 Sundays Beach Club in Uluwatu holds a ‘Christmas on the Beach’ event, with a tasty festive menu featuring maple glazed pork and summer berry pudding and a bonfire on the beach.
 Meanwhile, Folk Pool and Garden in Ubud is hosting a beachside Christmas in Bali cookout on December 25th, where you can chill out and enjoy a BBQ feast and some cocktails.

 Have a traditional Christmas lunch

 You don’t have to forgot your home-cooked Christmas lunch just because you’re in Bali!
 There are plenty of restaurants and bars around the island that serve up a traditional roast.
 Jemme in Seminyak is famous for its roast, with turkey, pork, dinner all on the menu.
 Roasted Di Canggu also cooks up hearty roasts, which you can enjoy in the restaurant or take away for a beach picnic.
-In Ubud, Copper Kitchen and Bar is hosting a rooftop 6-course Christmas lunch, accompanied with Christmas tunes by the Angklung kids choir.

 Enjoy chilled Eggnog